 All financial liabilities are recognised initially at fair value and in case of loans and borrowings and payables, net of directly attributable cost.
-Fees of recurring nature are directly recognised in Statement of Profit and Loss as finance cost.
+Fees of recurring nature are directly recognised in profit or loss as finance cost.

 b.
 Subsequent measurement